draydeer/deep-validator/readme.md

 #### Branches

-The special flow operation *if* allows to select a one of sub-flows - "true" and "false" - checking the current value with the provided condition checker.
+The special flow operation *if* allows to select a one of sub-flows - "true" and "false" - by checking the current value with a provided condition checker.
+The selected validator will be run on the current data context.

 ```javascript```
 var validator = new DeepValidator({